12 Giving Tuesday Ideas to Help Nonprofits Crush Their 2020 Fundraising Goals

 The holiday season isn’t just a time for shopping, it’s a time for charitable giving.
-And like online shopping, online giving continues to increase each year.
+With many in-person fundraising events canceled this year due to the pandemic, having a strong online fundraising campaign is more important than ever.

 One of the biggest drivers of online giving is Giving Tuesday, a global day of giving that was launched in 2012 to encourage people all over the world to give back to causes and issues that matter to them.
-In 2018, Giving Tuesday raised $400 million in online donations, up from $274 million in 2017 and $168 million in 2016.
+In 2019, Giving Tuesday raised $511 million in online donations, up from $400 million in 2018 and $274 million in 2017.

-Giving Tuesday falls on December 3 this year, which means you have exactly 4 weeks to put your holiday fundraising campaign into action.
+Giving Tuesday falls on December 1 this year, so it's time to put your holiday fundraising campaign into action.
 Follow these tips to make this Giving Tuesday a success for your nonprofit.

 - Use hashtags.
 Use #GivingTuesday in your social media posts to raise awareness about your nonprofit, encourage new donors and volunteers, and draw attention to your holiday fundraising efforts.